L 4545 123 3 – 12/3 45 ft. Premium Duty Single Receptacle Power Cord Reel

 - Reinforced steel – The robotically welded steel base offers maximum strength and consistent quality.

-- Heavy duty collector ring – A robust collector ring assures maximum conductivity current flow.
+- Heavy duty collector ring – A robust collector ring assures maximum conductivity.

 - Long life drive spring – Declutching arbor virtually eliminates possibility of spring damage due to reverse winding.
 Only the highest quality spring steel is used and conditioned to ensure there are no imperfections offering maximum service life.